Anthrobotics/anthro-docs/docs/index.md

 Welcome to the Anthro Docs site.

-Here you will find documentation on our Anthroid project, how to get involved, and more.
+Here you will find documentation on our Anthro project, how to get involved, and more.

 Let's build the fun & friendly future of open-source robotics together.